English

 Again, there are two examination papers, each of one and a half hours.
 Each paper consists of two essays, each essay on a different text:

-- Paper 1 (Poetry and Prose) comprises the CIE Poetry Anthology (fifteen poems by different poets ranging across a period of about two centuries) and Orwell’s 1984.
+- Paper 1 (Poetry and Prose) comprises study of the CIE Poetry Anthology (fifteen poems by different poets ranging across a period of about two centuries) and Daphne du Maurier’s modern Gothic novel Rebecca

 Both IGCSE courses are taught concurrently, with each one assisting the other.
 The courses are taught over the two years of the L5 and U5 (Years 10 and 11), both for public examination at the end of the second year.